grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 ## Access Grafana on Managed K8s Providers

 In this task, you access Grafana deployed on a Managed Kubernetes provider using a web browser.
-Accessing Grafana via a Web browser is straightforward if it is deployed on a Managed Kubernetes Providers as it uses the cloud provider’s **LoadBalancer** to which the external load balancer routes, are automatically created.
+Accessing Grafana via a web browser is straightforward if it is deployed on a Managed Kubernetes Provider as it uses the cloud provider’s **LoadBalancer** to which the external load balancer routes are automatically created.

 1. Run the following command to obtain the deployment information: